S. W. T. Lanham: Governor

 Near the end of his second term, a large political scandal erupted, Before he took office, the state had filed a lawsuit against Standard Oil Company and their Texas subsidiary, the Waters-Pierce Oil Company.
 Waters-Pierce's license to operate was revoked, an action upheld by the U.S. Supreme Court in 1900.
 Partially at the urging of US Senator Joseph Weldon Bailey, Waters-Pierce received a new license to operate under Governor Joseph D. Sayers.
 Although they claimed to have severed all ties with Standard Oil, Texas filed suit again in 1905 on the discovery that Standard Oil still owned most of the stock in the other company.
 In the trial, Bailey's influence was revealed, as well as the fact that Bailey had been on the Waters-Pierce payroll at the time.
 Although Lanham and his administration was not accused of any wrongdoing, the controversy over Bailey's ethics was extremely large.

 Lanham did not enjoy his time as governor, often wishing that he had remained in Congress.
 He said that "'office seekers, pardon seekers, and concession seekers overwhelmed me.
 They broke my health'".

 After leaving office, Lanham retired to Weatherford, Texas, where he died in 1908.

 Other

 Samuel W.T.
 Lanham was a Freemason.
 His masonic membership was of Phoenix Lodge #275 of the Grand Lodge of Texas in Weatherford, Texas.

 He was considered an eloquent speaker and writer, and often made speeches at Confederate veterans' camps throughout Texas.
-In 1868 he joined the Masons.
+In 1868, he joined the Masons.
 He received an honorary doctorate from Baylor University in June 1905.
 Governor Thomas M. Campbell appointed him a regent of the University of Texas in 1907.

 Lanham's son Fritz Garland Lanham was also a member of the US House of Representatives, serving 14 terms from 1919 to 1947.
-Grandson Edwin Lanham was a successful novelist.
+His grandson, Edwin Lanham, was a successful novelist.